fosfad/json-pointer/README.md

 #### `createStringFromJsonPointer` function

-It creates a string from `JsonPointer` object.
+Creates a string from `JsonPointer` object.

 Usage examples: